bart747/mysite/content/blog/ford-marketing.md

 +++
-title = "Henry Ford on What Promoted His Cars The Most" subtitle = "Racing and Lawsuit" date =  "2016-12-15"
+title = "Henry Ford on What Promoted His Cars The Most" subtitle = "“As a matter of fact, probably nothing so well advertised the Ford car and the Ford Motor Company as did this suit.”" date =  "2016-12-15"
 +++